Serious Injury Law Limited Client Care Information Document and terms and conditions

 In dealing with your case it may be necessary for us to supply your information and your data to others.
 Examples include sending personal information and your medical records to medical experts, case managers, non-medical experts such as experts in nursing care, accommodation etc.; providing details of your case to the organisation that referred you to us, to witnesses, experts, barristers etc.; placing information in court documents which then enter the public domain; claim information via web portals prescribed by court protocols.
 We will only pass on your information and your data if: we feel that it is relevant to the pursuit of matters that are part of the contract between us; you tell us specifically on any given occasion; any contract binds you to do so; legislation provides for the release of your information or your data.
 We cannot guarantee the security of the web portals that we are obliged to use by court protocols.
 We cannot guarantee that any recipient of your data will comply with Data Protection legislation.
 We may keep a copy of your data in a secure data centre.
 It will only ever be stored in an encrypted format.

-Our firm is recognised as an Investor in People and may, from time to time, seek other professional accreditations.
-For example, there may be occasions when the SRA wish to audit our firm; from time to time we may wish to tender for portfolios of work; suppliers of legal expenses insurance to you may wish to audit the work they are connected to.
+Our firm has been awarded the Lexcel accreditation, the Law Society quality kite mark.
+We may, from time to time, seek other professional accreditations.
+There may be occasions when the SRA wish to audit our firm; from time to time we may wish to tender for portfolios of work; suppliers of legal expenses insurance to you may wish to audit the work they are connected to.
 All these circumstances may require an audit of our procedures and the data we hold, including your information and your data.
-We will always demand confidentiality when undertaking such audits, reviews etc. before we release any of your information or your data.
+We will ensure that the detailed contents of your data are not examined and that both they and we are bound by strict rules of confidentiality.
+If you do not wish your data to be inspected, please advise us.

 From time to time we may send you information which we think might be of interest to you.
 If you do not wish to receive that information, then please notify us in writing.
 The Data section of our Form of Authority gives you the ability consent (or not) to us handling your data as detailed above.
 You can withdraw your consent at any time.